sanger-tol/docker-images/README.md

 To avoid you pass the docker build parameters from command line, you can create a file called ```docker_build_parameters```

 When building the image, the argument TAG will be defined with the application version number required.
 So the ```Dockerfile``` should contain ARG TAG and can rely on the value of $TAG to be populated with the version number.

 The Dockerfile is versioned separartely from the application version number, in case the container needs to be changed independently from the application version; recommend you start at 1 and increment each time the Dockerfile is changed _without_ a change of application version.

 Docker tags are based on the application version, with the container version as a suffix; e.g. the first version of a container for an an application v3.2 would be tagged `3.2-c1`.

 ## Prerequisite
 The following environment variables need to be set to use the scripts below:
 * DOCKER_USER this would be the GitLab or Quay login, ie your login
 * DOCKER_TOKEN this would be access token with the right permission

+If you build the image as production, the git repository needs to be tagged.
+Therefore, the following two variables needs to be set as well:
+* GITLAB_USER this would be the GITLab git repo username
+* GITLAB_TOKN this would be access token with the write-permission.

 ## Docker image building for tests
 The script ```test.sh``` will